melkati/CO2-Gadget/README.md

 #### Compiling and Installing

-With Arduino IDE you just have to select Program > Upload
+Within Arduino IDE you just have to select Program > Upload

 From `arduino-cli` you can load CO2 Gadget in an ESP32 board following these steps: